Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

 ### Overview

+In this feature:
-In this feature, you are adding the functionality that will reveal one card once it is clicked.
-After, you will then include a second card to reveal the card individually to then be used to match cards.
+  - You are adding the functionality that will reveal the image on one card once it is clicked.

+  - After you have completed this initial functionality:
+    - You must add a second card and confirm that clicking on a card reveals the image on only the card that is clicked
+    - The reason for this test is that most initial attempts to flip the card will flip both cards once a second card is added
+    - This functionality must be properly completed prior to moving on to the next feature set

 ### Feature Set